Traffic, conversion rate and bounce rate statistics

 No need for us to convince you, mathematics is taking care of that part

-In the case of a website already decently optimized but not optimized to perfection, even though no miracles will happen, the benefits will also be big.
+In the case of a website already decently optimized but not optimized to perfection, even though no miracles will happen, the benefits will still be big.
 Mathematics tells us that 5% of 1000$ means 50$.
 In a year this means 600$ and the optimization costs only 299$.
-Even in such cases, mathematics still recommends an ADVANCED optimization.
+Even in such cases, mathematics still recommends going PREMIUM.